fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ### What does TypeScript not fix?

-As mentioned above, TypeScript type annotations and type checking exist only at compile time and no longer at runtime.
+As mentioned above, TypeScript's type annotations and type checking exist only at compile time and no longer at runtime.
 Even if the compiler does not throw any errors, runtime errors are still possible.
 These runtime errors are especially common when handling external input, such as data received from a network request.

 Lastly, below, we list some issues many have with TypeScript, which might be good to be aware of:

 #### Incomplete, invalid or missing types in external libraries

-When using external libraries, you may find that some libraries have either missing or in some way invalid type declarations.
+When using external libraries, you may find that some have either missing or in some way invalid type declarations.
 Most often, this is due to the library not being written in TypeScript, and the person adding the type declarations manually not doing such a good job with it.
 In these cases, you might need to define the type declarations yourself.
 However, there is a good chance someone has already added typings for the package you are using.
 Always check the DefinitelyTyped [GitHub page](https://github.com/DefinitelyTyped/DefinitelyTyped) first.
-They are probably the most popular sources for type declaration files.
+It is probably the most popular source for type declaration files.
 Otherwise, you might want to start by getting acquainted with TypeScript's [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.

 #### Sometimes, type inference needs assistance